duncanLyster/TEMPEST/README.md

 ## Author
 Duncan Lyster | Started: 15 Feb 2024

-With contributions from:
+With contributions from: Joe Penn, Maisie Rashman, and Bea Chikani
-Joe Penn
-Maisie Rashman
-Bea Chikani

 ## Licence
 This project is open-source and available under the MIT License - see the License.md file for details.